MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/operation-error-codes.md

 CampaignServiceAdExtensionImageTooLarge

 **Description**
-The width and height of the image that you?re adding to the location extension is greater than the maximum allowed.
+The width and height of the image that you are adding to the location extension is greater than the maximum allowed.

 ***